batradev/yulia-batrakova-mnema/README.md

 **4. Seed Database**.
 Populate the MySQL database with sample data (languages, interests, professions) using Knex.js.

+Week 2:

 **5. Deploy Client and Server**.
-Deploy the React frontend and Express backend to production (Heroku?).
+Deploy the React frontend and Express backend to production (Heroku).

-**6. Implement User Registration**.
-Build the registration page with React.
-Create the `POST /api/register` endpoint in Express.
+**6. Implement Google OAuth Login.** Create a button on the login page to redirect to Google OAuth.
+Implement the `/auth/google` route to handle the OAuth flow.
+Implement the `/auth/google/callback` route to handle the callback and user session creation.

-**7. Implement User Login**.
-Build the login page with React.
-Create the `POST /api/login` endpoint in Express.
+**7. Implement User Profile and Admin Profile Management.** Build the user profile page, allowing users to view and edit their profile (name, email), update their language settings, interests, and professions.
+Implement the corresponding endpoints in Express.

+Build the admin dashboard, allowing the admin to view, edit, and delete user profiles.
+Create the corresponding endpoints in Express to support these admin functionalities.

+Week 3:

 **8. Implement Language Selection**.
 Create pages for selecting target and native languages using React.
 Set up `POST /api/settings` endpoints in Express.